Sensitive Creatives, Basmati Rice & Saying "I Love you!"

 Anyhoo, I was chatting to Jennifer and told her about the musicians and their open display of love towards one another, and how I was in utter awe of them.
 Jen was not at all surprised and offered some interesting insight.
 She said, "Joanna, you have to understand that musicians have lost people they have loved to accidents...plane, car, motorcycle...and to drug overdoses and alcohol poisonings.
 They know first-hand what it's like to endure gut-crushing heartbreak.
 These men understand that tomorrow is not guaranteed and that they may never see each other again.
 They are also of a very tight-knit brotherhood where they understand each other without speaking, and when they do talk, they finish each other's sentences.
 They live in a world that very few people really understand, and at the end of the day, they are all incredibly emotionally sensitive men.
 This does not make them weak, quite the contrary.
 It makes them stronger than most men because they permit themselves to feel on such a deep level, and they are secure enough with themselves to openly express emotion towards others."

-After my call with Jennifer, I thought of all the years that I have spent dating bankers, doctors, engineers, and lawyers...highly analytical types...when I should have been focused on sensitive creatives who feel deeply and have no problem saying "I love you!" to the people in their lives.
+After my call with Jennifer, I thought of all the years that I have spent dating highly analytical types who have trouble expressing emotion when I should have been focusing on sensitive creatives who feel deeply and have no problem saying "I love you!" to the people in their lives.
 I reflected on past romantic relationships and realized that although I have experienced exactly what I was meant to in this lifetime, and thus have learned very valuable lessons from these partnerships, that I have not always chosen men who align with my values.
 This is partly because I permitted some very challenging life events to beat me down and erode my self-esteem instead of understanding that I had the power, and duty to myself, to maintain a positive self-image regardless of what life threw at me.
 Maintaining my self-worth was in my control the entire time, but I bought into the notion that life happened to me, not for me.
 The woman I am today places a tremendously high value on people who have their act together because I have worked tooth and nail to get myself sorted and grounded.
 Part of having one's act together includes being secure enough with oneself to be vulnerable and unashamed to openly express emotion.

 Jennifer was spot on and reminded me of a lesson that we all seem to forget as we go about our busy lives.
 A future is not guaranteed for any of us, and the people who are in our lives today may not be here tomorrow.